 To get started with VR in eLearning, a company needs to have a professional developer who can work with software like Unity 3D.
 In addition, VR headsets are required for the learning populations, which by itself can become a cost-prohibitive factor.

 Augmented Reality is a technology that superimposes a computer-generated image on a user’s view of the real world, thus providing a composite view.
 This also includes real-world sensory input like video, graphics, or sound.

 When it comes to eLearning, augmented reality can make the learning process more interesting and easier to grasp.
 For instance, if you were an online instructor and your target subject was astronomy, you could offer your students a virtual tour of Mars without asking anyone to leave their home.
 The concept would also be excellent for research.
 Experts predict that the AR market could be worth $200 billion by 2024, showing real potential for the future.

-Similarly to VR, to start building learning experiences for Augmented Reality, the company needs to have capability to work with 3D modelling software, and have access to AR headsets for the learners.
+Similarly to VR, to start building learning experiences for Augmented Reality, the company needs to have the capability to work with 3D modeling software, and have access to AR headsets for the learners.

 4. Artificial Intelligence (AI) in eLearning

 Artificial intelligence is referred to as the intelligence displayed by machines, as opposed to the natural intelligence displayed by humans and animals.
 It is revolutionizing the whole eLearning experience due to the many advantages it has to offer.
 AI in eLearning can help highlight areas that require improvement and assist students in focusing on areas where they are lagging.
 Advanced AI models can solve many problems for the users in a more comprehensive way as compared to the typical classroom curriculum.
 Furthermore, technology can also create more realistic experiences compared to traditional linear pre-programmed lessons and eLearning courses.

 In order to use AI for training, the company should have access to an eLearning AI engine, and have programmers who can code the learning interactions/experiences.